jupyter/enhancement-proposals/binder-api/README.md

 * Launch as a user hits a URL (no interaction)
 * Launch via a simple API (POST to `/api/spawn`), as used by e.g. thebe

-In operating one of the first prototypes for this (jupyter/tmpnb), there is

 In order to make running a multi-tenant service like this simple to operate, maintain, and extend we need a REST API that assists three classes of users: